Desk cable management is like cleaning your room. It’s a hassle

 A key piece to your desk cable management puzzle is the position of your power strip.
 Our natural tendency is to just hook it up to the closest power outlet and start plugging things in.
 But when you position your surge protector strategically, you set yourself up for a much easier cable management experience.

-Assess your situation and decide which of these two positions will work for you:
+Assess your situation and decide which of these three positions will work for you:

 This is usually the most ideal spot.
 By mounting your surge protector underneath your desk, all of your power cables can route away from view behind one of the best pieces of cover at your disposal, your desktop.

 Cable management for glass desks is tricky for obvious reasons.
-While you might not have the luxury of mounting your surge protector directly underneath your desktop, you could still attach it somewhere under there.
+While you might not have the luxury of mounting your surge protector directly underneath your desktop, you can likely still find a spot to hide it.

-Rob_but did a great job cable managing his glass desk setup.
-He mounted his surge protector behind the back support bar of his desk and used cable clips to manage all his wires away from view.
-If you look closely, you’ll find the long cable of his surge protector trailing off screen towards the bottom left.
+In the example above, the user mounted his surge protector behind the back support bar of his desk and used cable clips to manage all his wires away from view.
+If you look closely, you’ll find the long cable of his surge protector trailing off-screen towards the bottom left.

 Good places to hide your surge protector: